Greek Statue Tattoos

 Others say he is being punished by the gods for breaking his vow of celibacy.

-It can symbolize finding the beauty in agony.
+It can symbolize finding beauty in the blues.
 The duality of life.

 Greek Statue Tattoo Ideas